bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog/catagories/Tutorials/webpack.md

     },

-Here, we change the entry file to `app.js` and the output folder to `deploy`.
+Here, we change the entry file to `app.js` and the output folder to `deploy` .
 We also tweak the name of the generated bundle file slightly.
-Now it will start with the name of the entry (“main”) followed by the word “bundle” and the `.js` file extension.
+Now it will start with the name of the entry ("main") followed by the word "bundle" and the `.js` file extension.

 Now, we'll create an `src/component.js` file: